-Presentation).
-Given the size of the poles and the weight of the flags about all that could be done with the flags was keep then upright, dip them and, on occasion, remove using glockenspiels.
+A typical drum line consisted of three snare drums, three tenor drums, one or two bass drums, a few cymbals and, perhaps, some glockenspiels.
+By 1960 most corps had stopped using glockenspiels.
 Except for small changes in numbers this configuration varied little until the late the 1960s when additional types of drums (side-mounted Bass drums, Typanis, etc) were added.
 In 1960 the Toronto Optimists introduced what was then considered a very big drumline that included six snares and three tenors; however, the extra tenths in GE were offset by reduced execution scores and they reverted to the usual three and three.
-Obtaining permission to use non-traditional instruments could be a challenge.
+Obtaining permission to use nontraditional instruments could be a challenge.
 I think it was 1965 when the Toronto Optimists planned on playing Temptation.
 We wanted to use Steelpan drums (also called Steel drums or Pan drums) in the music but the rules organizations refused to allow their use.